 The general eligibility criteria for PhD applications in the Netherlands is similar to most other countries in the EU.
 Our guide explains entry requirements for a prospective PhD student.

-Most PhD programmes in the Netherlands are taught in English, and non-native English speakers will be required to present satisfactory scores in English language tests.
+Most PhD programmes in the Netherlands are taught in English.
+Non-native English speakers will be need satisfactory scores in English language tests.
 The typical scores required are below.

 ||Minimum of 6.5|

 It is also possible to study a PhD programme taught in Dutch.
 In this case, you may be required to present satisfactory scores of Dutch language tests.
-Even if your studies are in English, it may be beneficial to learn some Dutch to simplify daily life and communication with fellow Dutch researchers.
+Even if your studies are in English, it may be helpful to learn some Dutch!
+This will simplify daily life and communication with fellow Dutch researchers.

 The Dutch academic year runs from September to August.
 The application deadline for most study programmes is 1 May.
-However, because PhD programmes are less dependent on coursework and exams, the application deadlines are usually flexible and should be checked with your research institution of choice.
+However, because PhD programmes are less dependent on coursework and exams, the application deadlines are usually flexible.
+You should check the application for your chosen course with your university.

-Many university degree applications can be made through the Dutch higher education portal Studielink, which requires you to register an account and allows you to submit your application data electronically.
+Some university degree applications are made through the Dutch higher education portal Studielink.
 This is similar to the UCAS system for UK undergraduate students.
 The platform can also arrange the payment of tuition fees.